SEARCH

 While running DC Assault, Malone was moving heroin and cocaine between Washington, DC, and Los Angeles.
 In 2013, he was convicted of drug conspiracy and served seven years in federal prison.

-In “Duplicity,” Malone examines how he justified operating on both sides, the consequences of that, and his return to coaching after his release in 2020.
+In “Duplicity: Basketball, Drugs, and My Double Life,” Malone examines how he justified operating on both sides, the consequences of that, and his return to youth mentorship after his release in 2020.

 Malone will sit down with Chris Wright, a DC Assault Alumnus and Washington Wizards broadcaster.
 Wright played at Georgetown, had a 13-year international career, and became the first known NBA player diagnosed with multiple sclerosis.